 How to Use Subqueries and Ctes for Complex Data Insertion?

 Another way to use Snowflake INSERT INTO command is to insert data from a subquery or a common table expression (CTE) into a table.
 A subquery is a query that is nested inside another query, and a CTE is a temporary named result set that can be referenced within another query.
 You can use subqueries and CTEs to insert data from complex or derived sources, such as joins, aggregations, or transformations.
-For instance, lets create a customers table and use subquery to insert data.
-We can use Snowflake INSERT INTO command as follows:

 ➤ Using Subquery: